Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/scene-switch.md

 ![SceneSwitchWS5](/extensions/scene-switch/SceneSwitchWS5.png)

 After then you will need to create an actions that are named identically to your scenes.
 This will mean when you switch to a scene Streamer.bot will try run an action of the same name.
 If you switch to a scene called `Just Chatting` then Steamer.bot will try look for an action called `Just Chatting` if it exists it will run it.
 If the action doesnt exist it will run the action called `SceneDefault`.
 If you don't want a default action to happen this action can be deleted or disabled.

+> The same effect can be acheived in UI with if statements as explained here https://wiki.streamer.bot/en/Broadcasters/OBS/Events/Scene-Events/CurrentProgramSceneChanged
+{.is-success}

 # Contributors
 - [<i class="mdi mdi-twitch"></i> TerrierDarts](https://www.twitch.tv/terrierdarts)